jordanbardwell/EndpointLocalAdministrator/README.md

 ## Sharing the Power App
 When sharing the Power App, make sure to assign the user or group the **ELA - Administrator** Dataverse security role.

+# Troubleshooting
+## General Errors
+If any error is encountered in the flows, the status of a job will change to **error**.
+The flow id and run id will be stored and sent in a notification via Teams/Email.
+From there, you'll be able to view the flow to see what went wrong.

+## Script Errors
+Currently, this solution uses PowerShell to add and remove local administrators.
+Each time the script runs on a device, a log file is created under: